 - 1. An online application form must be completed and submitted to the Main Office. - a.
 An application can be found at this link. - 2.
 A copy of the driver's license, insurance card, registration, and license plate number must be attached to the online application.
 The student must also submit the Random Testing for Student Alcohol or Other Drug Use.
 The vehicle must be registered in the name of the parent/guardian or student. - a.
-Random Testing for Student Alcohol or Other Drug Use Letter can be found at this link. - b.
 Random Testing for Student Alcohol or Other Drug Use Form can be found at this link. - 3.
 A student conference may be scheduled with an assistant principal to review the application.